Aradiv/font-enlightened/README.md

 #Font-Enlightened
-Font-Enlightened is a icon font with icons from the argumented reality game Ingress from Niantic.
+Font-Enlightened is a icon font with icons from the augmented reality game Ingress from Niantic.

 ## Usage
 ```